Itinerary

 Day 3

 We’ll rise before dawn, eat breakfast, and rope up for our ascent.
 From High Camp, we’ll climb up to a small rock cliff and either lower climbers or rappel to the base.
 We’ll traverse the base of the Kautz ice cliffs, then descend west for a few hundred feet to an ice gully which will take us to the tongue of the Kautz glacier.
 We’ll ascend steep snow and sometimes hard ice (35 to 50 degrees) for a couple of pitches on the tongue of this glacier to reach the Kautz Glacier proper.
 These pitches can prove to be very exciting, and are the crux of the climb.
-If conditions require, we will place running belays or fix lines through this area for safety and assistance on our descent.
+If conditions require, we will place running belays or fix lines through this area for risk management and assistance on our descent.
 From there, we’ll traverse up and right towards the apex of the Wapowety Cleaver.
 We’ll cross the cleaver and continue through more moderate slopes to Columbia Crest, the true summit of Mt.
 Rainier.
 After summiting, we’ll descend on our route back to High Camp for the night.

 Day 4